jmvlangen/DnDtracker/D&D tracker/README.txt

 integer 'x' by an integer 'y' will result in the largest integer 'z' such that 'y' times 'z' is at most 'x'.

-----iii) Strings------------------------------------------------------------------------
+----iii) Texts--------------------------------------------------------------------------
-A string is a value that represents a text.
-Strings will be represented by the characters inside the string (in the right order) preceded and succeeded by the symbol " Furthermore certain characters in the string will be replaced by a different combination of two characters as follows
+A text is a value that represents a text.
+Texts will be represented by the characters inside the text (in the right order) preceded and succeeded by the symbol " Furthermore certain characters in the string will be replaced by a different combination of two characters as follows
 	" will be represented by \"
 	\ will be represented by \\
 	the newline characters will be represented by \n